alhsu/AmpliVar/README.md

     * Testing AmpliVar's variant calling function
       * Start a BLAT server (this can be a different computer from the one running AmpliVar)
         Replace OS with either "darwin" (Mac) or "linux" depending on your operating system.
+        If running AmpliVar on the same computer that runs the BLAT server, use ```localhost``` in place of ```BLAT_SERVER```.
+        Port takes any numeric value, however, certain ports are reserved for popular programs.
+We use a default port number of 8800.
         ~~~
     	[/PATH/TO/AMPLIVAR]/bin/[OS]/gfServer start localhost [PORT] [/PATH/TO/BLAT/GENOME/GENOME.2bit]
         ~~~